Xpamoff/GeoDraw/README.md

 # GeoDraw
-Simple game based on drawing the outlines of different countries and comparison drawings to the real outline
+Simple game based on drawing the outlines of different countries and comparison these drawings to the real outlines. <br>
+To install all the dependencies use: *pip install -r requirements.txt*